 Editor note: This was supposed to get published yesterday; our apologies.

-8 Responses to “It’s National Grammar Day”
+6 thoughts on “It’s National Grammar Day”

 I certainly would have mentioned this yesterday if I’d known, but I DID write a post yesterday about how March 4th is the only day on the calendar that is an actual, complete sentence . . .
 So, that was kind of grammatical, right?